 Flash can be diffused by:

-- Using light modifiers such as softboxes or umbrellas
+- Using light modifiers such as softboxes or photography umbrellas

 - Bouncing the flash light off a non-shiny surface, such as a wall, onto the subject